-Peer through three telescopes positioned at varying heights that point to various astronomical targets throughout the museum.
+Peer through three telescopes positioned at varying heights that point to a replica of the moon.
 Work a Solar System Distance Scale to position each planet the correct scale distance from the sun.
 See an array of astronomical images displayed along our Dassault Systèmes Planetarium.

 Health and Nutrition